 Table of Contents

 Model Composer is a Simulink add-on software developed by Xilinx.
-It is a high-level synthesis tool that allows the user to program an FPGA-based algorithm without the need to write code.
+It is a high-level synthesis (HLS) tool that allows the user to program an FPGA-based algorithm without the need to write code.
 Thanks to this approach, behavioral simulations can be run prior to code generation, enabling engineers to validate the correctness of their FPGA design very early in the design process.

 Since it is directly integrated within the Matlab Simulink environment, Model Composer is fairly easy to use for regular Simulink users.
 The provided blockset offers numerous elementary blocks and functions that strongly resemble existing Simulink blocks.
 Therefore, if users already have a CPU-based model available in Simulink, they can easily build an FPGA model by replacing the Simulink blocks with corresponding Model Composer blocks.

-An alternative to Model Composer is Xilinx Vitis HLS, a tool that provides the same features but for C++ developers and that is free of cost.
+An alternative to Model Composer is Xilinx Vitis HLS, a tool that provides the same features but for C++ developers and that is free of charge.
 As a matter of fact, Model Composer uses Vitis HLS under the hood.
 Indeed, it first generates C++ code as an intermediary step and then uses Vitis HLS to generate the Vivado IP.
-Despite this process, the user does not need to be familiar with C++ since everything is handled by Model Composer.
+Despite this process, the user does not need to be familiar with C++ since everything is handled automatically by Model Composer.

 What is the difference between Model Composer and System Generator?